Graduate Diploma in Music (Ethnomusicology)

 - Include a bibliography, discography, and/or list of ethnographic interviews as appropriate.

-- References should follow a recognisable Style Manual such as the Chicago Manual of Style 16th edition (either the note/footnote system or author/date).
+- References should follow a recognisable Style Manual such as the Chicago Manual of the Style 16th edition (either the note/footnote system or author/date).

-- Writing samples may be a research paper, ethnographic report or proposal, literature review, or other genre of academic writing.
+- Writing samples may be a research paper, ethnographic report or proposal, literature review, or another genre of academic writing.

 - Disadvantaged financial background